×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "Finding a place to live in Cabarete, Dominican Republic involves several steps.
 First, you need to determine your budget and what type of accommodation you are looking for.
 This could range from a small apartment to a large villa.
 Next, you should research the different neighborhoods in Cabarete to find one that suits your lifestyle and preferences.
 Some people might prefer a quiet area, while others might want to be close to the beach or the town center.
 Once you have an idea of what you're looking for, you can start your search.
 There are several online platforms where you can find listings for rentals in Cabarete, such as Airbnb, Booking.com, and local real estate websites.
 You can also contact local real estate agents who can help you find a place to live.
 They have extensive knowledge of the local market and can help you find a place that fits your needs and budget.
 Another option is to visit Cabarete and look for rentals in person.
 This can be a good way to get a feel for the different neighborhoods and see the properties in person before making a decision.
 Once you've found a place you like, make sure to thoroughly read the rental agreement before signing.
 Check the terms and conditions, the duration of the lease, and what is included in the rent.
 Finally, before moving in, it's a good idea to inspect the property for any damages and make sure everything is in working order.
-If there are any issues, report them to the landlord or property manager immediately," replied a member in Cabarete.
+If there are any issues, report them to the landlord or property manager immediately," explained one expat living in Cabarete, the Dominican Republic.

 What is a typical expat home or apartment like in Cabarete?